SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/08-Homework.md

 The following should be printed on the console:
 -  If the wine produced is less than necessary:
     - "It will be a tough winter!
 More \{unattainable wine\} liters wine needed."
-        - The result must be rounded to a lower integer
+        - The result must be rounded to a lower integer.
 - If the wine produced is more than or equal to necessary:
     - "Good harvest this year!
 Total wine: \{Total wine\} liters."
-        - The result must be rounded to a lower integer
+        - The result must be rounded to a lower integer.
     -  "\{remaining wine\} liters left -> \{wine for 1 worker\} liters per person."
         - Both results must be rounded to the higher integer